RR-Ardhika/murojaah/doc/pattern/pattern.md

 - [ ] Are dependencies relatively stable?
 - [ ] Will this prevent re-renders of memoized children?
 - [ ] Is the memoization benefit greater than its overhead?
+- [ ] **Does the code contain any mutations or side effects?** → Fix FIRST before wrapping in useMemo

 If you answer "no" to most of these, skip the memoization.

+> ⚠️ **Refactoring Tip**: When adding `useMemo` to existing code, check for render-time mutations FIRST.
+Wrapping a mutation in `useMemo` doesn't fix it—it makes it worse by violating hook purity.

 ### Common Optimization Patterns